Eucharistic miracle

-Sacrarium of the Eucharistic miracle of Lanciano; it is maintained that the upper portion contains the heart tissue, while the lower receptacle contains the pellets of clotted blood.
+Sacrarium of the Eucharistic miracle of Lanciano; it is believed that the upper portion contains the heart tissue, while the lower receptacle contains the pellets of clotted blood.

-Eucharistic miracle is any miracle involving the Eucharist, regarding which the most prominent Christian denominations, especially the Catholic Church, teach that Christ is truly present in the Eucharist, which is by itself a Eucharistic miracle; however, this is to be distinguished from other manifestations of God.
+A Eucharistic miracle is any miracle involving the Eucharist, regarding which the most prominent Christian denominations, especially the Roman Catholic Church, teach that Christ is truly present in the Eucharist, which is by itself a Eucharistic miracle; however, this is to be distinguished from other manifestations of God.
 Eucharistic miracles are most known and emphasized within the context of the Catholic Church, which distinguishes between divine revelation, such as the Eucharist, and private revelation, such as Eucharistic miracles.

 In general, reported Eucharistic miracles usually consist of unexplainable phenomena such as consecrated Hosts visibly transforming into myocardium tissue, being preserved for extremely long stretches of time, surviving being thrown into fire, bleeding, or even sustaining people for decades.

-In the Catholic Church, a special task-force or commission scientifically investigates supposed Eucharistic miracles before deciding whether they are "worthy of belief," in order to differentiate real Eucharistic miracles from cases of contamination by bacteria, such as Neurospora crassa or Serratia marcescens.
+In the modern Catholic Church, commissions are appointed to scientifically and theologically investigate supposed miracles before deciding whether they are worthy of belief.
+In order to differentiate the claimed Eucharistic miracles from cases of contamination by red colored microorganisms, such as Neurospora crassa or Serratia marcescens.
+A 2025 forensic study by Polish scientists of 25 reported Eucharistic miracle cases found no evidence of human blood or human tissue other than isolated epidermal cells and single erythrocytes, and no human DNA except once from trace contact with the genetic marker being I1.
+The authors identified microbial and fungal contamination in several cases, including pigment-producing species that could explain blood-like discoloration.
+Serratia marcescens was found only twice, thus casting doubt on its significance in such occurrences, while other fungal and microbial species producing reddish-pink or orange-reddish pigments were discovered.

 As with other private revelations, such as Marian apparitions, belief in approved miracles is not mandated by the Catholic Church, but often serves to reassure believers of God's presence or as the means to "send a message" to the population at large.